 Our new Muscle line of universal fender flares is dedicated to good ol’ American muscle cars.
 We wanted to take the classic beloved lines of cars like ’69 Camaro, ’70 TransAm, Chevrolet Nova SS, Boss Mustang, etc. to the next level for all those looking to widebody their muscle cars.
 These flares may be also good addition for more modern coupe cars with big stock fenders or “bubble” flares like Nissan 350z/370z, FR-S or BRZ, Golf or Jetta MK4-MK7, etc.

-This new big radius universal flares were designed primarily for a growing number of European car owners who want to widen their rides.
-The flares come with flat surfaces and 2cm corner edging that follows modern European car wheel arch openings
+These new big radius universal flares were designed primarily for a growing number of European car owners who want to widen their rides.
+The flares come with flat surfaces and 2cm corner edging that follows modern European car wheel well openings